gnadnivek/gnadnivek.github.io/README.md

 developing code for adding and deleting data in the Dynamo database.
 Adding and deleting codes were done in methods, so they can be easily utilized anywhere in the code

+### Creating the Database

+Creation of the database was simple on the AWS website, navigating the DynamoDB page to create two separate tables.
+A table called, ListNames with a column for the Name.
+A table called, ItemNames with the columns for, Item name and list name.
+Using a second table with two columns including item name and list name, allowed for the minimization of tables we needed.
+This also allowed us to reference different items depending on the list the user placed it in.
+With this we created an external database to house the data users inputted.

+Connection to the database was required for us to manipulate the values users inputted.
+Both the hardware and software portions of the Speech Buddy project was to be connect to the same external database, DynamoDB.
+The Alexa Skill we were implementing requires the use of the Lambda web Service.
+This web service utilized a policy will every skill created.
+The policy allows for other web services, such as DynamoDB to access the skill and also grant permissions to the person using the Alexa skill.
+To connect to skill to the online database, we included the DynamoDB permissions to the policy.
+To fully utilize the ability of the DynamoDB database we imported the “boto3” library in the Alexa skill python code.
+This library and class allowed us to use built-in functions to access and manipulate the tables located in the database.

 ### Adding